 - Reasons to change: Have you made the case why change is necessary?
 Why is this change important right now?

-- Differentiators: Have you explained the benefits your prospect would get from choosing your solution over a competitor?
+- Differentiators: Have you explained the benefits your prospect would get from choosing your solution over your competitors?

 By running through this checklist, you’ll enhance the quality of your final submission, without having to spend hours agonizing over your word choice.